Join our Online Demo Days!

 The EndNote Synchronization process is sensitive to the location where the library is stored.

-If the storage location is a network drive or an external drive, this can pose a latency issue with saving and sending information which can disrupt the library.
+If the storage location is a network drive or an external drive, this can pose a latency issue with saving and sending information that can disrupt the library.
 Even more disruptive can be ANY process that attempts to Copy EndNote Library files while the EndNote library is open.

 This includes any backup process that dynamically scans, and transfers data.
 Backup processes like Time Machine, Backblaze, Carbonite can perform this way.
 As does most synchronization services: iCloud, DropBox, OneDrive, SuiteSync, GoogleDrive, Box, etc.